Skip to main content

 Section 9.2 Charge

-Electric charge is a fundamental property of an object.
+Electric charge is a fundamental property of matter.
 Objects that are "charged" can display interesting behaviors when interacting with electric fields that we will explore in this chapter.

 Definition 9.2.1.
 Charge.

-Charge is a physical property, measured in coulombs (C), that governs how an object interacts with electric fields.
+Charge is a physical property of subatomic particles, measured in coulombs (C), that governs how matter interacts with electric and magnetic fields.

 Exercises Activities